 Your vehicle has a low washer fluid message that comes on when the washer fluid is low.
-The message is displayed for 15 seconds at the start of each ignition cycle.
+The message is displayed for 15 seconds at the start of each ignition cycle if the fluid is low.
 When the LOW WASHER FLUID message is displayed, you will need to add washer fluid to the windshield washer fluid reservoir.